PriyaNavus/projects/README.md

 # Stockchatbot
 This software package is a chatbot that can get real-time stock information.
-Its framework is based on Rasa_NLU and its pipline is "spacy_sklearn".
-With pre-defined entities and machine learning, this chatbot can classify intents and extract named entities from natural language concerning stock information query.
-With slot filling and finite state machine, this chatbot can realize natural language dialogue.<br>
+Its framework is based on `Rasa_NLU` and its pipline is `"spacy_sklearn"`.
+With pre-defined entities and machine learning, this chatbot can `classify intents` and `extract named entities` from natural language concerning stock information query.
+With `slot filling` and `finite state machine`, this chatbot can realize natural language dialogue.<br>
 The code of this chatbot can be seen in the `stockchatbot.ipynb`<br>
 ## Catalog
 * Video Demo